PespeniLab/urchin_local_adapt_WGS/Filtering_steps.md

 done < $1
 ```

-Once i have all the smaller files named segment in each pop_split folder I do the following:
+Once I have all the smaller files named segment in each pop_split folder I do the following:

 ```bash
 #!/bin/sh